Cisco Networking Academy

 How do UCEN Manchester work with Cisco?

-In 1999 UCEN Manchester, then known as The Manchester College, became a Cisco Academy and soon developed into one of the top academies in the North West of England.
-Since 2012 our status has changed again and we're now one of the few ASC (Academy Support Centre) and ITC (Instructor Training Centre) Cisco Academies in the country.
+In 1999 UCEN Manchester, then known as The Manchester College, became a Cisco Networking Academy and soon developed into one of the top academies in the North West of England.
+Since 2012 our status has changed and we're now one of the few Academy Support Centre (ASC) and Instructor Training Centre (ITC) Cisco Networking Academies in the country.
+As an ASC, we support and collaborate with around 35 other Cisco Networking Academies, ranging from schools, colleges, universities, community centres and other not for profit institutes.
+In 2023 UCEN Manchester was awarded Premier+ status, a global accolade which recognises innovation and excellence.

 Learning with our Cisco Networking Academy